makezurich/makezurich-hardware-intro/README.md

 ### Measuring barometric pressure with the Nano
 The Arduino Nano BLE Sense has a barometric pressure sensor, the ...

-### Measuring light intensity with the Nano
+### Measuring gestures, proximity, light color or intensity with the Nano
-The Arduino Nano BLE Sense has a light intensity sensor, the ...
+The Arduino Nano BLE Sense has a light intensity sensor, the [APDS9960](https://docs.broadcom.com/docs/AV02-4191EN).

 It can detect gestures, proximity, light color and light intensity.

+To use it, install the [ArduinoAPDS9960 library](https://www.arduino.cc/en/Reference/ArduinoAPDS9960) and check the examples.

 ### Measuring orientation in space of the Nano
 The Arduino Nano BLE Sense has a 9-axis inertial measuring unit (IMU) built-in.